citp/privacy-policy-historical/h/ho/hon/honeyfund.com.md

-> *The following text is extracted and transformed from the honeyfund.com privacy policy that was archived on 2011-12-31.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111231214059id_/http%3A//www.honeyfund.com/Privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the honeyfund.com privacy policy that was archived on 2014-11-08.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141108033252id_/http%3A//www.honeyfund.com/Privacy) for the most accurate reproduction.*

-# Privacy Policy at Honeyfund.com, the free honeymoon registry
+# Privacy Policy at Honeyfund.com, the free honeymoon registry, the #1 cash wedding registry

-_Last updated January, 13, 2010_
+_Last updated October 22, 2013_

 Thank you for your interest in Honeyfund.com, Inc. (referred to herein as "we" or "us") and our website, [www.honeyfund.com](http://www.honeyfund.com/) (the "Site").
 This privacy policy was created to let you know why we collect information from you and what we do with it.
 By using the Site, you consent to the following terms.